University Laboratory High School (Urbana, Illinois): Athletics

-Despite the school's small enrollment, Uni offers five no-cut sports for boys (Cross Country, Soccer, Basketball, Track & Field and Tennis) and six no-cut sports for girls (Cross Country, Swimming, Volleyball, Basketball, Soccer, and Track & Field), which all usually compete in the IHSA 1A division.
-Members of the subfreshman class also have the opportunity to participate in Cross Country, Track & Field, and Basketball.
+Uni offers five no-cut sports for boys (Cross Country, Soccer, Basketball, Track & Field and Tennis) and six no-cut sports for girls (Cross Country, Swimming, Volleyball, Basketball, Soccer, and Track & Field), which usually compete in the IHSA 1A division.
+Members of the subfreshman class may participate in Cross Country, Track & Field, and Basketball.

 While the high school teams use Kenney Gym, the subfreshmen basketball teams use the smaller secondary gym facility, called Uni Gym for their practice and games.

 Students in P.E. class also run in the annual Illinois 5k.

+For the 2025-26 school year, Uni updated its Athletic Code Forms to reflect a change to the no-cut policy.
+Though athletes still may not be dismissed from teams due to a lack of athletic prowess or skill, they are now liable to be cut if they miss more than 10 total practices in a season or more than one practice per week, including due to injury and excused absences.

-Boys Basketball Loss Streak
+Boys Basketball

-The Uni High is the record holder for the most consecutive boys basketball games in the state of Illinois with a streak of 96 games.
+Uni High is the record holder for the most consecutive boys basketball game losses in the state of Illinois with a streak of 96 games.
 The losing streak started in February 1974 and finally ended in November 1979 when they beat Tri-Valley High school with a score of 46-40.
 The losing streak extended through seven seasons including five winless seasons from the 1974/75 season through the 1978/79 season.

+In 2024, Uni held a series of "Kenney Krush" games, a campaign put on by the Athletics Department to increase student involvement and attendance at games.
+Despite free shirts being offered, only one student signed up for the first game which ended in a loss of 28-74.